 Will donating a kidney cause any financial problems for my family?

-The hospital funds the costs of your donor evaluation and the recipient's insurance covers the costs of the donor surgery and post-operative follow-up care.
+The evaluation, surgery and follow up costs are billed to the recipient’s insurance.
 However, you will need some time away from work and you may lose pay as a result, especially if you do not have sick or vacation time.
 Some employers and businesses have a special program for living donors where you can take paid sick leave without using your own sick or vacation time.
 There may be other expenses to consider, such as childcare, travel and lodging.
 There is special national fund to help living donors with these costs, but there are certain qualifications that you must meet to be eligible to apply for these funds.
 Our financial coordinator or social worker can address your questions or concerns.

 Is it possible to change my mind after going through the evaluation process?

 Yes, of course.
 Your decision to donate a kidney must be one that you are completely comfortable with and that is made free of any pressure or coercion.
 You can decide not to donate at any time throughout the evaluation process.
 You can also ask us for more time to further consider your decision, and we will "pause" the evaluation process until you are ready to continue.
-If you decide you are not able to donate a kidney, talk with your living donor nurse coordinator.
+If you decide you are not able to donate a kidney, talk with your Independent Living Donor Advocate

 Should I save my kidney for one of my own children - what if they need a kidney transplant later in life?